yeungon/In-JavaScript-we-trust/README.md

 We then get `a.length` ~ 5 and `window.a.length` ~ 5 which return 0. !0 returns true.

-Image what would happen when we create the instance `me` with the `new` keywork.
-What would happen?
+Imagine what would happen when we create the instance `me` with the `new` keywork.
+That is an interesting inquire!
 </p>
 </details>